 CFER faculty includes Dr. Ellen Lukens and Dr. Helle Thorning.
 Dr. Lukens continues to provide a comprehensive psychoeducation/wellness management internship that trains social work students at the masters and doctoral level in theory, practice and evaluation using a culturally sensitive lens.
 Community Awareness through Psychoeducation (CAPE) groups have been conducted on the Psychotic Disorders Unit and the Washington Heights Community Service under the supervision of CFER.
 The CAPE intervention follows a structured curriculum consisting of 15 modules that cover topics related to wellness, recovery and self-care including social support, self-esteem, connection with the environment, anger management, and medication management.

 CFER continues to train master’s level students from Columbia School of Social Work (CSSW), and the Silver School of Social Work at New York University (SSSW) to implement and evaluate evidence-based and evidence-informed interventions for persons with severe mental illness at NYSPI.
-During the spring of 2018, six masters’ level social work students from CSSW and NYU were engaged in CFER projects.
-During the fall of 2018, five masters level social work students from CSSW have been engaged in CFER projects.
-Anindita Bhattacharya, a doctoral candidate at CSSW, also continues to work closely with Drs.
-Thorning and Lukens.
+During the spring of 2019, five masters’ level social work students from CSSW were engaged in CFER projects.
+During the fall of 2019, four masters level social work students from CSSW and NYU have been engaged in CFER projects.

 In 2016 Drs.
 Lukens and Thorning applied for a grant through the New York Community Trust to support a more detailed exploration of the needs and assists of consumers who are also parents with the goal of documenting need, evaluating policies across behavioral health and child protective services, and developing educational material to enhance ACT providers to deliver services to consumers.
 The funding was awarded in March of 2017 and the data collection for the project was completed in the fall of 2017.
 With the information learned from this data, Drs.
-Lukens and Thorning develop a blended learning curriculum consisting of three online webinars, a face to face training for ACT family specialists and their team leaders, and the development of five core tools to facilitate the work with ACT participants who are parents.
+Lukens and Thorning developed a blended learning curriculum consisting of three online webinars, a face to face training for ACT family specialists and their team leaders, and the development of five core tools to facilitate the work with ACT participants who are parents.
 Brief videos were also developed to introduce and train family specialists in the use of these tools.
-The training was well received by all participants and will henceforth be available on the ACT Institute Learning Management System.
+Over the course of 2019 the tools have been piloted among several ACT teams across the city.

 Integration of Peers into Clinical Services at NYSPI